 If your friend had his or her own car insurance policy, then your friend’s insurance company will also provide coverage for what he or she owes as a result of the car accident your friend caused.

 In Michigan, as the owner of the vehicle, it is important to remember that if your liability for injuries, death or vehicle damage resulting from when your friend crashed your car exceeds the bodily injury insurance coverage limits in your auto policy, then you have potential personal liability for the amounts in excess of your insurance policy.

 This is why as a car accident lawyer I always recommend that drivers purchase as much liability insurance coverage as they can.
 Liability coverage is very inexpensive and represents just a small fraction of your car insurance premium.
 In comparison to liability insurance, collision coverage is now over half of your insurance premium.
 This incremental increase in price compared to the enormous expansion of protection and additional coverage that comes with selecting higher bodily injury liability insurance limits is why it is such a good value for consumers.
 Plus, the small amount of increase in premium should be more than offset by the much larger sense of security that comes from knowing you have a lot more protection from ever being personally and financially responsible if tragedy strikes because your friend got into an automobile accident in your vehicle

-Wha happens if my friend crashes my car?
+Wha happens if my friend crashes my car in Michigan?